MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-how-to-create-journal-opening-balances.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/14/2021
 ms.author: edupont
-ms.openlocfilehash: 5e1bb8e34e70d1d906850c157107b9b9701c6c50
+ms.openlocfilehash: ac7fea479237d985204820d54953689566f5c2ac
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5779864"
+ms.locfileid: "6319545"
 ---
 # <a name="create-journal-opening-balances"></a>Create Journal Opening Balances

 [!INCLUDE[prod_short](includes/prod_short.md)] includes several batch jobs that are provided to help in the transfer of legacy account balances to a newly configured company.
-You can easily transfer this data with the customer journal, the vendor journal, the item journal, or the G/L journal.
+You can easily transfer this data with the customer journal, the supplier journal, the item journal, or the G/L journal.

 The first step is to create a configuration package that includes the setup tables for those journals.
 The following procedure assumes that this step is completed.
 For more information, see [Set Up Company Configuration](admin-set-up-company-configuration.md).
 This procedure describes the subsequent steps, which include applying the package that is provided by a partner.